 The Masters degree also provides a great grounding for PhD and other higher degree research programs.

-The Student Resources page contains information for prospective students, including details about how studying via a consortium of universities works; the BCA Program Outline, showing required units for each course, co/prerequisites, semester availability, and how to apply for exemptions and/or credits; and textbook and software requirements.
+The BCA Program Outline, showing required units for each course, co/prerequisites, semester availability, and how to apply for exemptions and/or credits is a useful tool in planning your study.

 Graduates receive official acknowledgement of their academic award from their home University.
 In addition, the BCA acknowledges the work of Graduate Diploma and Masters students (and Star Graduates) in a separate Certificate and Letter.Read more